DataDog/integrations-core/databricks/README.md

 1. Determine the best init script below for your Databricks cluster environment.

 2. Copy and run the contents into a notebook.
 The notebook creates an init script that installs a Datadog Agent on your clusters.
     The notebook only needs to be run once to save the script as a global configuration.
-For more information about the Databricks Datadog Init scripts, see [Apache Spark Cluster Monitoring with Databricks and Datadog][3].
     - Set `<init-script-folder>` path to where you want your init scripts to be saved in.

 3. Configure a new Databricks cluster with the cluster-scoped init script path using the UI, Databricks CLI, or invoking the Clusters API.